Skip Navigation

 Dr. Abdallah points out that while there are risks to undergoing CAR T-cell therapy, just as there are with other cancer therapies, the benefits usually outweigh the risks.
 “Myeloma is still, unfortunately, the most common cause of death for myeloma patients,” he says.
 “So getting CAR T therapy makes a lot of sense in terms of the benefits outweighing the risks.”

-In addition, CAR T-cell therapy harnesses the patient’s own immune cells so can be more specific in treating the disease.
+In addition, CAR T-cell therapy harnesses the patient’s own immune cells so they can be more specific in treating the disease.
 Whereas chemotherapy affects all types of cells, not just cancer cells, which results in more widespread side effects such as nausea, vomiting and hair loss.

 “This is not a hopeless condition anymore,” David says.
 “With CAR T-cell therapy, we have dramatically turned the tables on multiple myeloma.
 It’s not curable, but new treatments have really made a dent in it.”